Our Favourite Italian Lakes

 The 11-kilometre-long Lago d'Idro is where wild, forested mountains plunge down into the water.
 It's a great setting for a camping trip, and there are good beaches, plus plenty of hiking trails in the surrounding hillsides.

 The series of almost circular-shaped lakes that stretch from Rome to Perugia include some of the country's largest bodies of water.
 Lake Bolsena — the biggest volcanic lake in Europe, and fifth largest lake in Italy — is ringed by beaches, campsites, and restaurants with lake-view terraces.
 You can take a boat trip to Bisentina Island with its evergreen oaks and seven churches.

-Umbria’s Lago di Trasimeno — fourth largest lake in Italy by surface area — has a backdrop of gentle hills, woods, and agricultural land.
+Umbria’s Lago di Trasimeno — the fourth largest lake in Italy by surface area — has a backdrop of gentle hills, woods, and agricultural land.
 Settlements include Castiglione del Lago, home to several Etruscan tombs, a castle, and palazzos.
 Maggiore Island has 12th- and 14th- century churches, as well as the stunning Isabella Castle.
 The largest island, Polvese, is used as a public park, and is home to a monastery, a church, and a 14th-century castle.

-Lake Bracciano, eighth biggest lake in Italy, is a peaceful setting where motorised pleasure boats are banned, so its clear waters are a good place for sailing, canoeing, swimming, and scuba diving.
-The town of Bracciano, up on a hill, is home to Orsini-Odescalchi Castle, where there’s a museum of armour and weapons from the Middle Ages.
+Lake Bracciano, the eighth biggest lake in Italy, is a peaceful setting where motorised pleasure boats are banned, so its clear waters are a good place for sailing, canoeing, swimming, and scuba diving.
+The town of Bracciano, up on a hill, is home to Orsini-Odescalchi Castle, where there's a museum of armour and weapons from the Middle Ages.
 Parco Naturale di Bracciano-Martignano offers cycling and trekking on marked paths.